Wambuiracheal/grief-app/README.md

 ## FEATURES

-* Deleting Property
-* Uploading Property
-* Creating Account
-* Advertise vacancy
+* Booking training appointments
-* Reporting
+* Approve training requests
-* Flagging/Banning Property
+* Enroll in a training program
+* Creation of programs for the gym

 ## INSTALLATION/RUNNING THE APP